The product quality, installation, and warranty are critical to the project’s success when getting new windows.

 If something goes wrong with your windows, you want to know that the company and contractor will have your back.
-Nobody wants to pay for brand new windows every five years because their current ones keep failing them.
+Nobody wants to pay for new windows every five years because their current ones fail.

-Whether you notice seal failure, foggy glass, or a small crack, you need to know what problems are covered under your windows’ warranty.
+Whether you notice seal failure, foggy glass, or a small crack, you must know what problems are covered under your windows’ warranty.

 Southwest Exteriors has been a local window replacement contractor in San Antonio since 1989.
 We know that the value of a window warranty is only as good as the quality of the installation.

 We offer high-quality vinyl replacement windows from ProVia along with our lifetime warranty.
 This means that we will fix it if anything goes wrong with your windows for your life in your home.

 ProVia Windows has warranty contracts outlining what is covered and how long.

 This article will highlight the critical components of ProVia’s window warranties, including the specific parts covered, the bounds of the coverage, and exclusions in the warranty.

 After reading, you will know exactly what your ProVia windows cover if any problems arise.
 Understanding your window warranty is essential to ensure you get a high-quality installation covered under the warranty.

 The first element to understanding your ProVia window warranty is to know what is included in the coverage.